A05annex/a05annexUtil/README.md

 [chiefdelphi post](https://www.chiefdelphi.com/t/adding-my-teams-library-as-a-vendor-library/339626)
 and advises you:
 * create a `libs` folder in your robot project
-* copy the `a05annxUtil-2025.0.2.jar` file from the github 2025.0.2 release into that `libs` folder
+* copy the `a05annxUtil-2025.0.3.jar` file from the github 2025.0.3 release into that `libs` folder
 * in the dependencies section of the `build.gradle` file add the line:
   `implementation fileTree(dir: 'libs', include: ['*.jar'])`
-* add the `libs/a05annxUtil-2025.0.2.jar` to **git** so it is saved as part of your project.
+* add the `libs/a05annxUtil-2025.0.3.jar` to **git** so it is saved as part of your project.

 The disadvantage of this method is that you must manually download the library and put it in your project, you also need to check for version updates.

 ## Release Notes

+* version 2025.0.3 - ?-Feb 2025
+  * `KochanekBartelsSpline` modifications to better support Swerve Path Planner and other path editing UIs - specifically, adding a scheduled command type that takes control of the drive to move the robot (usually using April Tags) to a specific spot on the field for scoring or
+    pickup:
+    * added a `KochanekBartelsSpline.RobotAction` class.
+This includes support classes for command instantiation argument lists and support for a scheduled command that assumes swerve control until the next control point (the path gets the robot into visioning targeting range, and the vision targeting guides to robot to pickup/score, leaving the robot stopped at the next control point).
-* version 2025.0.2 - 8-Jan 2025
+* version 2025.0.2 - 27-Jan 2025
-  * `KochanekBartelsSpline` modifications to better support Server Path Planner and other path editing UIs:
+  * `KochanekBartelsSpline` modifications to better support Swerve Path Planner and other path editing UIs:
     * added a `ControlPoint.isRobotStopped()` method to test whether this is a control point where the robot is forced to be stopped (path start, path end, and where a *stop and run*